ajaytalanki/BattleShip/README.md

 # BattleShip

 ## Configuration
-The configuration.txt passed into the command line arguments of this program is in this layout:
+The Configuration.txt passed into the command line arguments of this program is in this layout:
 Rows of board
 Columns of board
 Number of Ships